-The BSDI provides opportunity for students to specialize in one of several specialty imaging modalities.
+The BSDI provides the opportunity for students to specialize in one of several specialty imaging modalities.
 After the completion of specific specialty courses and clinical requirements students in the BSDI are then eligible to apply to the appropriate ARRT and/or ARDMS national registry(s).
-Available imaging specialties include Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), DMS Echocardiography (ECH), Interventional Radiography (IRI), Magnetic Resonance Imaging (MRI), and Mammography (MAM).
+Available imaging specialties include Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), Interventional Radiography (IRI), Magnetic Resonance Imaging (MRI), and Mammography (MAM).
 Each of these imaging specialties follows a specific course of study.
 All cohorts for specialty imaging programs start in the fall semester.
+A credentialing pathway is offered for adult echocardiography for registered sonographers as a post-baccalaureate certificate.

-Registered Nurses with an unrestricted license may also apply to the diagnostic medical sonography program after completing a general or radiology specific physics course.
+Registered Nurses with an unrestricted license may also apply to the diagnostic medical sonography program after completing a college-level physics or radiographic physics course.